sirech/homepage2/src/pages/articles/2023-08-12-my-approach-to-taking-notes/index.md

   <img src="./images/cover.jpg" alt="Feedback" />
   </figure>

-Taking notes is kind of like flossing, but for the corporate world.
+Taking notes is kind of like flossing but for the corporate world.
 Essential but often overlooked.
 We all know we should do it more, but we don't.

 Good notes are helpful in *pretty much* every possible situation.
 Let's say you want [to give feedback](../a-method-to-give-feedback/).
 You can wing it and hope you somehow remember what happened months ago.
 Or you can rely on your carefully collected notes and make your life way easier in the process.
 I know I prefer the second approach.
 Let me share how I go about it.

 ## When To Take Notes

 I'm going to start with _when_ to take notes.
 I think the _cadence_ is the most important aspect of this whole endeavor.
-Yes, more imporant than _what_ you write or _where_ you maintain your notes.
+Yes, more important than _what_ you write or _where_ you maintain your notes.
 Consistency beats any fancy system you can think of.

-If it was so easy, though, everybody would be doing it already.
+If it were so easy, though, everybody would be doing it already.
 The challenge lies in finding moments to take notes amidst a busy day.
 Over the years, I've figured out specific times that work best for me.
 I use these to give feedback later on.

 ### During Meetings

 Meetings offer an opportunity to observe how others present their ideas.
 I'm talking more about the form rather than the content.
-Small improvements in how you communicate can make a significant difference, and this is the right place to find suggestions.
+Small improvements in your communication can make a significant difference, and this is the right place to find suggestions.

 However, this isn't easy to do!
-I struggle taking notes during meetings, more so so if I'm actively participating.
+I struggle to take notes during meetings, more so if I'm actively participating.
 So I limit myself to very short notes.
 Otherwise, I tend to get lost and miss the actual content of the meeting.
-That's definitely not what you want.
+That's not what you want.

 ### Shortly After the Meeting

-Taking notes straight after the meeting works better for me, while the information is fresh in your mind.
+Taking notes straight after the meeting works better for me, while the information is fresh in my mind.
 It's the perfect time to write it down and keep it for later.

 What if you have overlapping meetings without a break?
-I try to squeeze some quick note taking during the short breaks in between them.
+I try to squeeze some quick note-taking during the short breaks in between them.
 It can make your day stressful as you sacrifice your breathing time.
 It's not something to abuse.
 Even then, it's so effective that it's worth it for me.

 ### At the End of the Week

 Before signing off for the weekend, I like to reflect on the week's events.
 I check places like my calendar, open documents, or anywhere else where I can find the _stuff_ I was involved with for the past few days.
-I find a lot of things to share that way, including some that seemed unimportant in the moment.
+I discover a lot of things to share that way, including some that seemed unimportant at the moment.

 It's also a convenient time to balance between positive and critical points.
 I sometimes drift too much towards negativity, but I've found that having the weekend in front of me puts me in the mood to counteract it 😎.

 ### At the End of the Month/Quarter

-This is the scaled up version of the previous point.
+This moment is the scaled-up version of the previous point.
 It's also the one that many people are probably doing already, as it sort of aligns with retrospectives, quarter summaries, or similar.
-Still, it's another good moment to look back and check if there's anything missing.
+Still, it's another good moment to look back and check if anything's missing.

 ## How I Take Notes